Sinton High School

 Sinton High School is a public high school located in Sinton, Texas, United States, and classified as a 4A school by the UIL.
 It is part of the Sinton Independent School District located in San Patricio County.

+As the sole comprehensive high school of this district, its boundary includes Sinton, Del Sol, La Paloma Addition, Morgan Farm (formerly Morgan Farm Area), Rancho Chico, and St. Paul.